-Name Definition References Definitions based on 'local' topology (continuation) ^{a-d} k-core a maximal connected subgraph, where the nodes of the Seidman, 1983; subgraph are connected to at least k other nodes of the Wasserman and Faust, same subgraph; alternatively: the union of all k-shells 1994; Radicchi et al., with indices greater or equal k , where the k -shell is 2004; Carmi et al., defined as the set of consecutively removed nodes and 2007; Kitsak et al., belonging links having a degree $\leq k$ 2010 Definitions based on 'global' topology Modularity(Q)- a set of subgraphs, which displays a larger modularity Girvan and Newman, based definitions (Q) measure, than the same set of subgraphs in an 2002; Newman and appropriate null-model (for the definition of link- or Girvan, 2004; Reichardt motif-based modularity measures and - usually and Bornholdt, 2006a; randomized - null-models see the references and Table Arenas et al., 2008a; S3) Fortunato and Castellano, 2009; Fortunato, 2010 Definitions based on node similarity Node similarity a subgraph containing node-pairs, which are similar to Leicht et al., 2006; definitions each other based on their distance, eigenvector Fortunato and components, etc.; similarity may also be functional Castellano, 2009; similarity coming from the emergent network Fortunato, 2010 properties - this latter similarity measure, however, may add a node of redundancy to the definition, since the emergent function often emerges from the modular structure Definitions based on information content Information a set of subgraphs, which allow the greatest Ziv et al., 2005; Rosvall content-based compression of network structure with a minimal loss and Bergstrom, 2007; definitions of information (the Network Information Bottleneck) 2008 information propagation Information a set of nodes, displaying a larger communication Flake et al., 2002; and propagation-based among them than to the rest of the network all network walk-based definitions methods of Table S2 Global influence a set of nodes, displaying a larger influence (sum of Ghosh and Lerman, weighted paths) to each other than to the rest of the 2008 network Definitions based on Co-Set a subgraph, where all nodes occur or change Papin et al., 2004 simultaneously 2-4 4 24 4 4

-^aThe definitions based on 'local' topology are listed in the order of their approximate stringency starting with the most stringent.
+Name Definition References Definitions based on 'local' topology (continuation) a-d 1 k -core a maximal connected subgraph, where the nodes of the Seidman, 1983; subgraph are connected to at least k other nodes of the Wasserman and Faust, same subgraph; alternatively: the union of all k -shells 1994; Radicchi et al., with indices greater or equal $k$ , where the $k$ -shell is 2004; Carmi et al., defined as the set of consecutively removed nodes and 2007; Kitsak et al., belonging links having a degree k 2010 Definitions based on ʻglobal' topology Modularity(Q)- a set of subgraphs, which displays a larger modularity Girvan and Newman, based definitions (Q) measure, than the same set of subgraphs in an 2002; Newman and appropriate null-model (for the definition of link- or Girvan, 2004; Reichardt motif-based modularity measures and - usually and Bornholdt, 2006a; randomized - null-models see the references and Table Arenas et al., 2008a; S3) Fortunato and Castellano, 2009; Fortunato, 2010 Definitions based on node similarity Node similarity a subgraph containing node-pairs, which are similar to Leicht et al., 2006; definitions each other based on their distance, eigenvector Fortunato and components, etc.; similarity may also be functional Castellano, 2009; similarity coming from the emergent network Fortunato, 2010 properties - this latter similarity measure, however, may add a node of redundancy to the definition, since the emergent function often emerges from the modular structure Definitions based on information content 7: 1 2005 D 11 Information a set of subgraphs, which allow the greatest Ziv et al., 2005; Rosvall content-based compression of network structure with a minimal loss and Bergstrom, 2007; definitions of information (the Network Information Bottleneck) 2008 Definitions based on information propagation Elslag et al. 2002, and monogation has a set of nodes, displaying a larger communication Flake et al., 2002; and definitions among them than to the rest of the network methods of Table S2 Clobal influence a set of nodes, displaying a larger influence (sum of Choch and Lormon Giobal Influence a set of nodes, displaying a larger innuence (sum of 2008 network 2000 Definitions based on network dynamics e Co-Set a subgraph where all nodes occur or change Papin et al 2004 simultaneously 1 apii ci ai., 2007 Simulateously aThe definitions based on 'local' topology are listed in the order of their approximate stringency starting with the most stringent.
 A summary of additional (less exact) local community definitions can be found in Hinne (2007).

-^bThe most widely used module definition is the LS-set or sometimes the modified LS-set.
+I WHICH DIMINIOUS VI HOLIVIA HIVWHICH (CONTINUALION) Table S1.
+Definitions of network modules (continuation) -- ----------- ------------- ------------ --------- ---------------- bThe most widely used module definition is the LS-set or sometimes the modified LS-set.
 However, all the other definitions (and possibly even more) are satisfying our common sense of community formation based on the higher relative frequency/strength of links between community members compared to non-members ('static definition') as well as on the larger closeness or reachability of community members compared to non-members ('dynamic definition').

-^cIn all the 'local' topology-based definitions no loops or multiple links were allowed.

-^dMost of the 'local' topology-based definitions do not include link weights or directedness.
+cIn all the 'local' topology-based definitions no loops or multiple links were allowed. dMost of the 'local' topology-based definitions do not include link weights or directedness.

-^eWhile there are plenty of mathematically explicit 'static' definitions, there is a remarkable paucity of explicit definitions, which include a dynamic network property.
+While there are plenty of mathematically explicit 'static' definitions, there is a remarkable paucity of explicit definitions, which include a dynamic network property.